terryyufei/echoes/README.md

         </li>
         <li>
             My friend, <a href="https://github.com/astianmuchui">Sebastian</a>
-            who makes the most beautiful websites and inspires me everyday to become the best developer.
+            who makes the most beautiful websites and inspires me every day to become the best developer.
 His constructive feedback and collaborative efforts significantly enhanced the quality of the project.
         </li>
         <li>
             My friend, <a href="https://github.com/WinnieNgina">Winnie. </a>
-            A special thanks for being my personal rubberduck, for actively participating in discussions, brainstorming sessions, and code reviews.
+            A special thanks for being my personal rubber duck, and for actively participating in discussions, brainstorming sessions, and code reviews.
             And for believing in me even when I didn't.
         </li>
         <li>